Lawsuit says FasTrak charged unfair penalties: Here's the result

-That led to a class-action lawsuit against FasTrak claiming thousands of motorists were charged unfair penalties for crossing the Golden Gate.
+That led to a class-action lawsuit against FasTrak filed in 2014, claiming thouse thousands of motorists were due a refund on penalties they didn't deserve.

 Now, after six long years and a bitter court fight, a surprising ruling by the court.